 It is a quite common pattern for complex product descriptions, to differentiate between types and their instances.
 A type is a general description that applies to all instances of this type.
 In the VEC the types of components are described with PartVersions and PartOrUsageRelatedSpecifications.
 They are describing the general properties of a certain component type (e.g. a connector housing with a certain partNumber).
 In order to define a more complex product with these elements, instances of the components are necessary (e.g. the connector housing for the left front light).
 To create such instances of components, the VEC provides two concepts: PartOccurrence and PartUsage.

-The two concepts are necessary to fulfil the requirement for the VEC, that equal design elements are represented equally in the model, regardless of the level abstraction.
+The two concepts are necessary to fulfil the requirement for the VEC, that equal design elements are represented equally in the model, regardless of the level of abstraction.
 This means for example, that the specification of a contacting must be represented always in the same way, regardless of the context either in an electrological specification or in a finalised product specification.
-The difference is that in an electrological specification in many cases defines only requirements for a component (e.g. the wire color, cross section area or number of cavities).
+The difference is, that in an electrological specification in many cases defines only requirements for a component (e.g. the wire color, cross section area or number of cavities).
 In a finalized product specification, all components normally have assigned part numbers.

 A PartOccurrence is a concrete occurrence of a certain PartVersion in a real product (Metaphorically spoken: if the product is broken into pieces, there will be a good chance that one of the pieces is the PartOccurrence one is searching for).
 Therefore, the PartOccurrence references directly a PartVersion.